-Leon.
-Bring you these fellows on; we'll talk with Margaret, How her acquaintance grew with this lewd fellow.
+Leon. - [to the Watch] Bring you these fellows on.--We'll talk with Margaret, how her acquaintance grew with this lewd fellow.

-Scene II.--Leonato's Garden.
+Leonato's orchard.

-[Enter Benedick and Margaret, meeting.]
+(Enter Benedick and Margaret [meeting].)

-Pray thee, sweet mistress Margaret, deserve well at my hands, by helping me to the speech of Beatrice.
+Bene. - Pray thee, sweet Mistress Margaret, deserve well at my hands by helping me to the speech of Beatrice.

-Will you then write me a sonnet in praise of my beauty?
+Marg. - Will you then write me a sonnet in praise of my beauty?

-In so high a style, Margaret, that no man living shall come over it; for in most comely truth, thou deservest it.
+Bene. - In so high a style, Margaret, that no man living shall come over it; for in most comely truth thou deservest it.

-To have no man come over me? why, shall I always keep below stairs?
+Marg. - To have no man come over me?
+Why, shall I always keep below stairs?

-Thy wit is as quick as the greyhound's mouth, it catches.
+Bene. - Thy wit is as quick as the greyhound's mouth--it catches.

-And yours as blunt as the fencer's foils, which hit, but hurt not.
+Marg. - And yours as blunt as the fencer's foils, which hit but hurt not.

-Bene.
-A most manly wit, Margaret, it will not hurt a woman; and so, I pray thee, call Beatrice: I give thee the bucklers.
+Bene. - A most manly wit, Margaret: it will not hurt a woman.
+And so I pray thee call Beatrice. - I give thee the bucklers.

-Marg.
-Give us the swords, we have bucklers of our own.
+Marg. - Give us the swords; we have bucklers of our own.

-If you use them, Margaret, you must put in the pikes with a vice; and they are dangerous weapons for maids.
+Bene. - If you use them, Margaret, you must put in the pikes with a vice, and they are dangerous weapons for maids.

-Well, I will call Beatrice to you, who, I think, hath legs.
+Marg. - Well, I will call Beatrice to you, who I think hath legs.